 Secondary storage is an essential component of modern computing, providing a reliable means of preserving data over the long term.
 Unlike primary storage, which offers temporary and fast access for processing, secondary storage ensures data remains intact even when the power is off.
 This distinction highlights the crucial role secondary storage plays in managing and safeguarding information.

 Secondary storage refers to any non-volatile storage medium that retains data until it is deliberately deleted or overwritten.
 This persistent storage solution is not directly accessible by the CPU; instead, data must be transferred to primary storage (RAM) for processing.
 Understanding why we need secondary storage involves recognizing its importance in maintaining data integrity and availability.
+For optimal performance in managing both secondary and primary storage, it’s essential to consider how much RAM you need for your PC.
+You can explore this topic further in our article on how much RAM do I need for my PC.

 There are several types of secondary storage, each offering unique advantages.
 Magnetic storage, such as hard disk drives (HDDs), relies on magnetic fields to store data and is known for its high capacity and cost-effectiveness.
 Optical storage, including CDs, DVDs, and Blu-ray discs, uses lasers to read and write data, providing a durable and portable option.
 Solid-state storage, like solid-state drives (SSDs) and USB flash drives, employs flash memory to store data, offering superior speed and reliability compared to magnetic storage.